 Norwich Western Link

-The development of a Norwich Western Link, to connect the new Norwich Northern Distributor Road (NDR) from the A1067 to the A47 west of Norwich, is one of our top infrastructure priorities.
-Since construction began on the NDR there have been sustained calls to fill in the ‘missing link’.
+The development of a Norwich Western Link, to connect the Broadland Northway, formerly known as the Northern Distributor Road (NDR), from the A1067 to the A47 west of Norwich, is one of our top infrastructure priorities.
+Since construction began on Broadland Northway there have been sustained calls to fill in the 'missing link'.